Treatment Must Be Deployed in Tandem with “Supply-side” Interventions

 Leading the staff of our rehabilitation center are John and Liz Harden, nationally-recognized and well-respected alcohol, drug and dual-diagnosis treatment professionals.
 Liz and John are pioneers in substance abuse treatment methods, with more than 55 years of combined experience in providing addiction treatment in Florida.
 Their mission is to provide the most engaging and effective treatment possible for alcohol and drug abuse – including addiction to cocaine, heroin, pills, marijuana, and many other substances – using the most advanced insight and technology.
 They lead a team of highly experienced, licensed professionals, who are committed to providing compassionate and effective addiction interventions that promote successful recovery.
 Plus, they specialize in providing treatment for licensed health professionals and employees in safety-sensitive positions, tailoring a treatment plan that results in professional advocacy that will help them to return to work.

-When it’s time to find a drug and alcohol treatment center for outpatient or inpatient rehab that will help you or a loved one find the path to a healthy and happier life, turn to BoardPrep Recovery Center in Tampa, FL.
+When it’s time to find a drug and alcohol treatment center for outpatient or day-night rehab that will help you or a loved one find the path to a healthy and happier life, turn to BoardPrep Recovery Center in Tampa, FL.
 BoardPrep offers same-day and next-day admission if the space is available, and we accept insurance when applicable.
 Contact us for more information, and begin the journey to recovery.

 LICENSED AND ACCREDITED